vmware-archive/platform-automation-demo/README.md

     2. Fly the pipeline
         1. fly standard-product-pipeline.yml passing in the product name.
         2. Update `./scripts/fly-pipelines.sh` script appropriately

+>Note: The credhub credentials required by this reference repo were generated using [this redacted script](https://github.com/doddatpivotal/homelab-concourse-setup/blob/master/scripts/seed-credhub.redacted.sh)

 >Note: There is a helper pipeline, `generate-certs-pipeline.yml`, to generate self-signed certs.